Lisa Bluder: USA Basketball

 Bluder was the head coach of the U.S.A. women's basketball team at the 2015 Pan American Games.
 The event was held in Toronto, Canada from July 16–20, 2015.
 Bluder's USA team had a strong roster, including 2015 All-Americans Breanna Stewart, Moriah Jefferson, and Tiffany Mitchell.
 The USA team secured a 75–69 win over Brazil in its opening game, followed by a lopsided 94–55 win over Dominican Republic in the second round.
 In its final preliminary round game, the USA outscored Puerto Rico 93–77 to secure a number one seed heading into the medal semifinals.
 Bluder's team survived a close semi-final game against Cuba with a 65–64 win that advanced the USA into the gold medal game.
 The USA team led Canada in the championship game by as much as 11 points early on, but a strong third quarter by Canada gave them the lead, and an eventual 81–73 win over the USA women.
 Bluder and her team returned home from Toronto with a silver medal.

 Bluder served as an assistant coach of the USA representative to the 1999 World University Games (also known as the Universiade).
 The event was held in Palma de Mallorca, Spain.
 The USA team opened with a 134–37 win over South Africa.
 The second game was against Canada, which the USA team lost in a close match 68–67.
 The USA could not afford to lose another game if they wished to win a medal, and won the next game against Japan 106–66.
 The USA next faced undefeated Russia, and fell behind by twelve points at halftime, but came back and won the game 79–68.
 The USA fell behind in their next game against undefeated China, but rallied and went on to win 89–78.
 The USA then beat Brazil to advance to the semi-final, where they faced Lithuania.
 The game was not close, with the USA winning 70–49.
 That set up a rematch with China, on their home court with 18,000 spectators.
 The USA only had a four-point lead at halftime, but did better in the second half, and won 87–69 to claim the gold medal.
 Ayana Walker set a World University Games record with 19 rebounds in the game.
 Walker was the leading scorer and rebounder for the USA team with 15.4 points and 8.6 rebounds per game.

+Personal life

+Bluder is married to David Bluder, a banker and author.
+The couple have three children, including Hannah who worked under her mother as the team's director of operations.

 Head coaching record

 Drake was awarded a forfeit victory over Valparaiso during the 1995–96 season due to Valparaiso's use of an ineligible player.
 Drake originally lost that game 79–80.
-Drake recognizes that game as a victory, but the NCAA does not, thus the NCAA statistics database includes a record of 15–4 for that year.
+Drake recognizes that game as a victory, but the NCAA does not, thus the NCAA statistics database includes a record of 15–14 for that year.